Huge reduction in World Cup injuries say FIFA

 Busacca said that the vanishing spray, used to indicate the correct distance between the defensive wall and the ball at free kicks near the penalty area, had been a success.

-"We did not have a single yellow card for not respecting the 9.15 meters," he said.
+"We did not have a single yellow card for not respecting the 9.15 metres," he said.

 (Reporting by Mike Collett, Editing by Nigel Hunt)